dylanpieper/shinysurveyjs/README.md

 Deploy survey applications using [SurveyJS](https://surveyjs.io) and [Shiny](https://shiny.posit.co) for R with advanced database integration.

-⚠️ This is a development project I created at the University of Pittsburgh.
+⚠️ I created this package for a project at the University of Pittsburgh.
 I am no longer actively working on it.
-Use at your own risk, especially with respect to security or compliance.
-See [surveydown](https://surveydown.org/) for a more mature survey project using Shiny.
+Use at your own risk, especially with respect to security and compliance.
+See [surveydown](https://surveydown.org/) for a more mature survey package using Shiny.

 ## Overview